yarn-co/kepler/README.md

 TODO:
     -Apply the same logic for wrapping text in multi line card names as exists for multi line powers.
     -Nail down the bottom margin of the power for layouts 2 and 3.
 It can differ by around 4 or 5 pixels with different numbers of           lines.
 It's been an honor!
 I hope to work with you guys again soon.
+PS, I don't know how to make the red highlight go away.

 /*
  * SVG.file holds the SVG file as a string